mariusz-schimke/GiGraph/README.md

 Apart from those, the graph itself, and a cluster, also have their own collections of attributes that you may set.
 These are for instance background color, style, label, etc.

 The example below presents how individual elements may be styled.
-At the beginning, the global node shape is set to rectangular, and the style to filled, so that their fill color may be set.
+At the beginning, the global node shape is set to rectangular, and the style to filled, so that the fill color may be set.
 The example nodes have set a plain color fill, a striped/wedged fill (with custom stripe/wedge proportions), a gradient fill, or a two-color fill with proportions.
 Edges, on the other hand, have the 'vee' shape set globally, and custom styles set individually: plain color, multicolor series or splines, and a dotted style.